plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Rules/Conditions/Concentrating.md

 * **Being incapacitated or killed** — You lose Concentration on an ability if you are Incapacitated or Die.

-The GM might also decide that certain environmental phenomena, such as a wave crashing over you while you are on a storm-tossed ship, in which case the GM rolls an *Attack* vs your *Fortitude*.
+The GM might also decide that certain environmental phenomena, such as a wave crashing over you while you are on a storm-tossed ship, in which case the GM rolls an *Attack* vs. your *Fortitude*.